xitu/gold-miner/article/2020/ui-cheat-sheet-pagination-infinite-scroll-and-the-load-more-button.md

 **Pagination** is just pages.
 Think most online stores.

-**Infinite** **scroll** tricks you into thinking that everything has been downloaded, but is, in fact, downloading as you scroll.
+**Infinite scroll** tricks you into thinking that everything has been downloaded, but is, in fact, downloading as you scroll.
 Think Instagram.

-**Load** **more** **button** is ****a button at the bottom of a page that allows you to load more results.
+**Load more button** is a button at the bottom of a page that allows you to load more results.
 Think Google Images.

 ![Example of pagination, infinite scroll and load more button](https://cdn-images-1.medium.com/max/2800/0*DRqqvS2DptOYkV4w)

-*I have no idea how servers die.
+> I have no idea how servers die.
 I imagine that they go out in a BOOM while singing ‘don’t cry for me Argentina’.
 But I can’t be sure.
 I am also pretty sure this wouldn’t **actually** kill a server.
 Just crash it or something.

----

 ![](https://cdn-images-1.medium.com/max/2000/0*_ZAZQ4gOtHN7ZJks)